1784 - 1830

 Breadalbane Maclean (1793-1887) was the youngest child of Alexander Maclean and Catherine Cameron.
 In an entry made in the journal of James Robertson (Sheriff Substitute of Mull) on 16th August 1845 he describes Breadalbane to be 'exceedingly like her brother; only she has blue eyes and a pale complexion, which last perhaps is not natural to her.'
 On census records, Breadalbane can be seen living at St. Helier, Paddington, Tunbridge Wells and Eastbourne.
 Breadalbane never married and is buried alongside her lady's maid-turned-companion, Elizabeth Metchear (d.
 1889) at Kensal Green.

 Catherine Vere Louisa Hobart Cameron (1803-1888) was Sibbella's niece, the daughter of Janet Macleod Maclean (1781-1804) and George Vere Hobart (1761-1802).
-She later married Donald Cameron of Lochiel and had 6 children - Anne Louisa, Donald, Julia Vere, Sibella Matilda, Albinia Mary, and George Hampden.
+She later married Donald Cameron of Lochiel, 23rd Chief of Clan Cameron, and had 6 children - Anne Louisa, Donald, Julia Vere, Sibella Matilda, Albinia Mary, and George Hampden.

 Sir Hector Maclean K.C.B (1756-1848) was Sibbella's uncle.
 He served under the East India Company and spent his military life in India.
 Climbing the ranks, he was promoted to Lieutenant-General in 1821 and created K.C.B (Knight Commander) in 1815.
 Following retirement from active service, he lived in London, finally residing at 3 Northwick Terrace (NW8) where he died in December 1848.